adi243/OpenCV-doc/guid_tutorial.md

 ##Install OpenCV on Ubuntu or Debian

 This tutorial has been tested on Ubuntu 14.04 LTS with OpenCV 3.0.0 alpha.
-If you have successfully installed OpenCV

 ####1.
 KEEP UBUNTU OR DEBIAN UP TO DATE
 Open your terminal and execute: